-- (1) Defined: Providing accessory overnight living accommodations for compensation for a period of 90 consecutive days or more in the same dwelling unit occupied by an owner or occupant. - (2) Standards: - (A) No more than three roomers may reside in a dwelling unit (in addition to the members of a related household occupying the dwelling unit); provided that the dwelling may not be used as a group living facility. - (B) Overnight accommodations provided for compensation must be for periods of 90 consecutive days or more in the same dwelling unit as that occupied by an owner, lessee, operator, or proprietor. - (g) Teacher and workforce housing. - (1) Defined: Accessory affordable dwelling units rented to households earning 80 percent and below of the area median income for Honolulu, located on a zoning lot previously or currently used as a State Department of Education public school that is currently owned by the city.
-"Area medium income" means the current area median income determined by the United States Department of Housing and Urban Development annually for the Honolulu Metropolitan Statistical area, as adjusted for household size. - (2) Standards: - (A) The zoning lot must be located within the Primary Urban Center development plan area. - (B) The city shall partner with qualified entities to plan, design, finance, construct, manage, operate, and maintain the teacher and workforce housing under a long-term leasehold interest; provided that the dwelling units must be rented to eligible households using the following priorities:
+- (e) Poultry raising standards. - (1) The keeping of hens must be for noncommercial, personal use only. - (2) No sales are allowed on the premises. - (3) The maximum number of hens allowed is based on total zoning lot size: - (A) Two hens for zoning lots up to and including 3,000 square feet in area; and - (B) One hen for each additional 1,000 square feet of zoning lot area. - (4) Hens must be kept a minimum of 20 feet from an adjacent property in the residential, apartment, or apartment mixed use zoning districts. - (5) Hens must be kept in the rear or side yard, are prohibited in the front yard, and must be kept within a fenced area.
+If an enclosure is permanently affixed to the ground, it must meet all requirements for accessory structures. - (f) Rooming standards. - (1) No more than three roomers may reside in a dwelling unit (in addition to the members of a related household occupying the dwelling unit); provided that the dwelling may not be used as a group living facility. - (2) Overnight accommodations provided for compensation must be for periods of 90 consecutive days or more in the same dwelling unit as that occupied by an owner, lessee, operator, or proprietor. - (g) Teacher and workforce housing standards. - (1) The zoning lot must be located within the Primary Urban Center development plan area. - (2) The city shall partner with qualified entities to plan, design, finance, construct, manage, operate, and maintain the teacher and workforce housing under a long-term leasehold interest; provided that the dwelling units must be rented to eligible households using the following priorities: